setrf/hotorslop/README.md

 ## Dataset & Licensing

-- **AI Images**: [ComplexDataLab/OpenFake](https://huggingface.co/datasets/ComplexDataLab/OpenFake) - CC BY-SA 4.0
+- **Synthetic imagery**: [ComplexDataLab/OpenFake](https://huggingface.co/datasets/ComplexDataLab/OpenFake) — CC BY-SA 4.0
-- **Real Images**: [lmms-lab/COCO-Caption2017](https://huggingface.co/datasets/lmms-lab/COCO-Caption2017) - CC BY 4.0
+- **Real photography**: [lmms-lab/COCO-Caption2017](https://huggingface.co/datasets/lmms-lab/COCO-Caption2017) — CC BY 4.0

-The Info modal provides links to both datasets.
+The Info modal reiterates the licenses and links to both dataset cards.
 Imagery is used strictly for demonstration/testing and not redistributed.

 ## Future Improvements